Yasca

-Yasca is an open source program which looks for security vulnerabilities, code-quality, performance, and conformance to best practices in program source code.
+Yasca is a free tool that scans over source code in order to analyze and assert security vulnerabilities, quality, performance, and conformance to best practices.
 It leverages external open source programs, such as FindBugs, PMD, JLint, JavaScript Lint, PHPLint, Cppcheck, ClamAV, Pixy, and RATS to scan specific file types, and also contains many custom scanners developed for Yasca.
 It is a command-line tool that generates reports in HTML, CSV, XML, MySQL, SQLite, and other formats.
 It is listed as an inactive project at the well-known OWASP security project, and also in a government software security tools review at the U.S Department of Homeland Security web site.

 Languages Scanned

 Yasca has at least one scanner for each of the following file types: